Why That Robot? A Qualitative Analysis of Justification Strategies for Robot Color Selection Across Occupational Contexts: DISCUSSION AND CONCLUSIONS

 \section{DISCUSSION AND CONCLUSIONS}

-Although \catfunc{Functionalism} was the primary justification for robot selection (52\%), its application was highly adaptable, serving as a post-hoc rationalization for underlying bias.
-Participants justified selecting darker robots in construction for ``hiding dirt'' and lighter robots in hospitals as appearing ``sterile.''
-This dynamic illustrates a dual-process model: unacknowledged stereotypes drive the selection, while the deliberative cognitive system generates task-based excuses.
-Viewed through the theories of Aversive Racism~\cite{hodson2004aversive} and the Justification-Suppression Model~\cite{crandall2003justification}, \catfunc{Functionalism} provides a non-racial pretext for stereotype-aligned choices.
-Consequently, if we rely solely on explicit rationales, we risk concluding that human-robot selections are objective, missing the reality that structural bias often speaks the language of practicality.
+Although \catfunc{Functionalism} was the primary justification for robot selection (52\%), its application was highly adaptable, consistent with functional reasoning serving as a post-hoc rationalization for underlying bias: participants justified darker robots in construction for ``hiding dirt'' and lighter robots in hospitals as appearing ``sterile.''
+We might interpret this through a dual-process lens, in which unacknowledged stereotypes may drive the selection while the deliberative system generates task-based justifications.
+However, it is an account inferred from the alignment between written rationales and the stereotype-consistent choices documented in the companion study~\cite{he2026human} rather than from direct measures of internal motivation.
+Viewed through Aversive Racism~\cite{hodson2004aversive} and the Justification-Suppression Model~\cite{crandall2003justification}, \catfunc{Functionalism} may provide a non-racial pretext for stereotype-aligned choices.
+Relying solely on explicit rationales thus risks concluding that human-robot selections are objective, missing how structural bias often speaks the language of practicality.

-Furthermore, our findings complicate simplistic applications of Social Identity Theory~\cite{tajfel2001integrative} and racial mirroring in human-agent interaction.
-Our intersectional analysis reveals this is not the case for all marginalized groups.
-White and Asian participants demonstrated elevated affective reasoning when selecting matching (Light or Medium) robots, yet Black participants who selected Dark robots justified their choices overwhelmingly through Functionalism (75.2\%) rather than affective ties.
-This disparity suggests that identifying with a dark-skinned entity in a society with anti-Black systemic biases is structurally different from identifying with a light-skinned one.
-The lack of affective mirroring from Black participants may reflect historical realities where darker skin has been systematically stripped of ``warmth'' in cultural narratives, forcing a heavier reliance on ``competence''.
+Our findings also complicate simplistic applications of Social Identity Theory~\cite{tajfel2001integrative} and racial mirroring in human-agent interaction.
+White and Asian participants showed elevated affective reasoning when selecting matching (Light or Medium) robots, yet Black participants who selected Dark robots justified their choices overwhelmingly through Functionalism (75.2\%) rather than affective ties.
+This disparity suggests that identifying with a dark-skinned entity in a society with systemic bias is structurally different from identifying with a light-skinned one, perhaps because darker skin tone has been systematically stripped of ``warmth'' in cultural narratives, forcing a heavier reliance on ``competence.''